 - 1. Parents/Carers must inform the school if their child is going to be absent on or before the first day.
-If the duration of illness is known then a written explanation by email is acceptable.
 When a student is absent for a short illness, parents/carers must contact the school on each day of absence until the student is well enough to return. - 2.
-If no contact has been made by parents/carers by the close of registration then a 'GroupCall' automated message will be sent to the nominated number to inform parents/carers that the student is not at school.
-On some occasions, if the parent/carer cannot be contacted, a home visit may be arranged to establish that a student is safe and this may involve a referral to other agencies if there are significant concerns. - 3.
+If no contact has been made by parents/carers by the close of registration, then a 'GroupCall' automated message will be sent to the nominated number to inform parents/carers that the student is not at school.
+On some occasions, if the parent/carer cannot be contacted, a home visit may be arranged to establish that a student is safe and this may involve a referral to other agencies if there are significant concerns.
+Welfare checks may also be carried out in the instance of child absence even when parent/carer has made contact with the school. - 3.
 When making medical/dental appointments, every effort must be made to ensure appointments are outside school hours but we acknowledge that this is not always possible.
 Medical/Dental appointments must be accompanied by an appointment card or other written confirmation.
-Please note, a whole school day should not normally be necessary and students are expected to attend before and after their appointment. - 4.
+Please note, a whole school day should not normally be necessary, and students are expected to attend before and after their appointment. - 4.
 While we will do everything possible to support students who have been absent for a genuine reason, it is the responsibility of the student to speak to their teachers and clarify what work they need to catch up on.
 There is a large amount of subject information available to students and parents on the School VLE.